 Enable and use Game Mode in Windows 10

-To enable Game Mode in Windows 10, open Settings Panel and go to the Gaming section.
+To enable Game Mode in Windows 10, open the Settings Panel and go to the Gaming section.
 On the left-hand side, you will see the Game Mode option.
 Click on it and toggle the button to enable Game Mode right away.

 After enabling Game Mode from Settings Panel, you need to activate it in the individual game.
 For this, you have to enable Game Bar, which can be found on the same screen where you found Game Mode.
 Open the Game Bar section and enable the option called Record game clips, screenshots, and broadcast using Game Bar.